-Effective January 1, 2017, the curriculum has changed.
-There will be an 80 contact hour requirement, completed within four consecutive sessions.
-Participants are required to complete each of the following four educational sessions: 100, 200, 300 and 400.
+The Certified Municipal Revenue Officer (CMRO) certification requires 80 contact hours to be completed within four consecutive sessions.
+Participants are required to complete each of the following four educational sessions: 100, 200, 300 and 400 level.
 Participants can still begin at any time but must complete all sessions to graduate.
-In order for an individual to maintain certified status in the Alabama Municipal Revenue Officer's Association Certification Program, the individual must maintain membership in AMROA and must attend a total of twenty (20) hours in either an AMROA sponsored workshop, conference, or certification training session during every two-year period with the first two-year period beginning with the date of the final test that was taken to earn certification.
-More information on AMROA, their courses, bylaws, and membership can be found on the AMROA website at www.amroa.org.
+In order for an individual to maintain certified status in the Alabama Municipal Revenue Officer’s Association Certification Program, the individual must maintain membership with the Alabama Municipal Revenue Officers Association (AMROA) and must attend a total of twenty (20) hours in either an AMROA sponsored workshop, conference, or certification training session every two-years with the first two-year period beginning with the date of the final test that was taken to earn certification.
+Visit the AMROA website for more information about courses, bylaws, and membership.

 Audit 200 – A discussion of auditing techniques available to municipalities and the requirements of both the revenue official and/or the outside auditing firm when conducting an audit

 • Explanation of the audit function and explore the benefits of the audit function to municipalities